 The cake batter is low in sugar, so a sweet topping is a good idea.

-A) While the cake is baking, heat the orange or lemon juice on the hob with 70g caster sugar and the remaining zest, until reduced to a syrup.
+A) While the cake is baking, heat the orange or lemon juice on the hob with 70g caster sugar, until reduced to a syrup.
 Poke the cake deeply all over with a skewer immediately when out of the oven, to ensure the syrup is absorbed all through the cake, then pour the syrup over the top.

 B) Or, try 300ml double cream whipped to soft peaks with 50g icing sugar and the citrus juice, and spread on the cooled cake.
 Obviously, this isn’t the dairy-free option.